70 In stock now$22.00 Price

-History of 8x57 JS Ammunition
+History of 8x57 JS Ammo

 The 8x57 JS, also referred to as the 7.92x57mm Mauser or 8mm Mauser, was introduced into service for the German Empire in 1905.
 This cartridge was used by Germany in World War I, and by Germany, Poland, and Great Britain in World War II.
 Just a few years later, Israel used surplus 8x57 JS cartridges and Mauser rifles, as well as other surplus rifles, in their War for Independence.
 Egypt also manufactured the Hakim rifle chambered for the 8x57 JS and issued them to their troops.
-The use of the cartridge more recently has been restricted in scope, but has seen action in the Yugoslav wars during the 1990’s, and the 2011 Libyan Civil War.
+The use of the 8x57 JS cartridge more recently has been restricted in scope, but has seen action in the Yugoslav wars during the 1990s, and the 2011 Libyan Civil War.